yodiyo/yodiyo.github.io/PORTFOLIO.md

 **Project Overview**

 Localisation of Espresso Education for Swedish publisher Liber.
+Working with producers and content creators to "Swedify" new and existing resources within a custom framework and on a weekly broadcast schedule.

 🔗 **[View Project →](https://www.liber.se/digitala-laromedel/discovery-espresso)**